 - Show diversity in your work.
 If you’re a writer, for example, provide examples of articles that discuss various topics to show your diversity.

 - Include your contact information again so that it makes it easier for clients to get in touch with you.

-Regardless if you have a decade worth of work, or are just starting, a portfolio is a major assist for freelancers.
-And, here some recommended hosts and websites that can easily help you create and share your online portfolio.
+Regardless of whether you have a decade worth of work, or are just starting, a portfolio is a major assist for freelancers.
+And, here are some recommended hosts and websites that can easily help you create and share your online portfolio.